ceph/ceph/doc/mgr/iostat.rst

 iostat
 ======

-This plugin shows the current throughput and IOPS done on the Ceph cluster.
+This module shows the current throughput and IOPS done on the Ceph cluster.

 Enabling
 --------